Updated September 21, 2018

 We make efforts to provide accurate and helpful information on this site, but you assume all risk for any activities you undertake.
 Tree stewardship and tree pruning have some safety risks for you and others around you (there are sharp tools and falling limbs), and property risks.
 There are also some civil and even criminal legal implications.
 Remember also that failing to care for trees properly also has safety and property risks.

-Licensed Citizen Pruners must follow their training.
+Licensed Citizen Pruners must follow their training [and the Citizen Pruner Code of Conduct].
 Remember that this license authorizes you only with respect to NYC Street Trees, not trees in parks, and not trees on private property.
 The license is limited to certain pruning activities (e.g. prune safely, don’t prune newly planted trees, two feet on the ground at all times, no power tools).
 Check your training materials and our website for more information.

 If you are not a licensed Citizen Pruner, pruning trees may violate criminal, civil, and administrative law.
 Pruning a tree that you do not have permission to prune may constitute damage to the property of another, and civil or criminal consequences may arise.
 New York City and New York State have laws that prohibit pruning of NYC trees, or damaging the property of others.